Microsoft-USEduAzure/Azure-Data-Factory-Workshop/mapping-data-flow.md

 To learn more about Mapping Data Flows, [start here](https://docs.microsoft.com/en-us/azure/data-factory/concepts-data-flow-overview#:~:text=Mapping%20data%20flows%20are%20visually%20designed%20data%20transformations,Factory%20pipelines%20that%20use%20scaled-out%20Apache%20Spark%20clusters).

+To learn more about the types of transformations you can perform with Mapping Data Flows, [start here](https://docs.microsoft.com/en-us/azure/data-factory/data-flow-transformation-overview).

 Ready to get hands on with Mapping Data Flows?
 Then [start here](https://github.com/djpmsft/ADF_Labs/blob/master/MovieAnalytics.md).

 ## Back to workshop overview: [Introduction to Azure Data Factory Workshop](readme.md)